The Best Detergent For Cloth Diapers That Fight Even The Stinkiest Baby Laundry

 Best Natural Detergent for Cloth Diapers

 Plant-based Nellie’s Natural Detergent gets high marks from reviewers for making their little one’s cloth diapers fresh and odor-free.
 The powder is free of optical brighteners and fragrance.
 Nellie’s powder also dissolves completely in each load so there’s no icky residue on diapers or inside the washing machine.
 One Amazon reviewer, and self-proclaimed “cloth diapering mama,” proclaimed, “1) It cleans the diapers really well.
 I haven’t had smell issues (hallelujah).
 2) It’s one of the approved detergents, and with good reason.
 It’s been really gentle on the fabric.
 (Also great, gotta make the investment in bumgenius and fuzzybuns last!)
 3)It lasts FOREVER!
 Seriously, just one container lasted about a year for me.”

 Are you looking for something that’s tough on cloth diaper smells and stains yet easy on the planet?
 Seventh Generation’s triple-enzyme formula cleans and deodorizes smelly diapers while maintaining their absorbency, thanks to the artificial brightener- and fragrance-free formula.
 The long-lasting, concentrated detergent is also EPA Safer Choice certified, which means it’s been evaluated by EPA scientists and recognized for using ingredients proven to be safer for people and the environment.
 One Amazon reviewer noted, “Switched to this Seventh Generation, scent-free detergent after finding its completely non-toxic and even safe to use for newborn’s clothing as well!
 So many of my friends use it and love it too.
 Price is good!
 It cleans just as well as any other laundry detergent!
 Smells and stains are removed from soiled clothing.
 I’m well pleased!”

 Best Detergent for Cloth Diapers in Hard Water

 Hard water can be hard on clothes washing.
 Deposits of calcium, magnesium, and other minerals can do a number on cloth diapers and can limit a detergent’s ability to remove stains and odors.
 If you’re one of the millions of U.S. households that have hard water, you’ll need a laundry detergent that minimizes its effects.
 Charlie’s Laundry Powder contains sodium bicarbonate, a natural water softener, to keep clothes residue-free.
 For best results, wash cloth diapers in warm water (heated water means more chemical reactions and fewer mineral deposits), though check your cloth diapers’ care instructions first.
 Charlie’s highly rated formula is free of brighteners, perfumes, and fillers, and has earned a near-perfect Amazon rating after thousands of reviews.
 One fan raved, “Great natural alternative to other detergents.
 Bought it for cloth diapers only – and now I use it for all loads and all clothes.
 A small scoop goes a long way and it’s a huge bag.
 Definitely worth the price.”

 Rockin Green Hard Rock is specially formulated to combat hard water and get the stains and stink out of cloth diapers — all while being gentle on a baby’s or toddler’s skin.
 The concentrated detergent is plant-based and vegan, and free of fragrance, parabens, and phosphates.
 Amazon reviewers are particularly happy with its ammonia removing capabilities and that it works well with everything from cloth diapers to soiled work clothes.
 Says reviewer Jeremy, “We’ve used the Rocking Green Hard Rock since she (daughter) was born for her cloth diapers, and any other baby messes (vomit, food, etc.).
 Everything is perfect every time, even as her diet has changed.”

+Are you looking for something that’s tough on cloth diaper smells and stains yet easy on the planet?
+Seventh Generation’s triple-enzyme formula cleans and deodorizes smelly diapers while maintaining their absorbency, thanks to the artificial brightener- and fragrance-free formula.
+The long-lasting, concentrated detergent is also EPA Safer Choice certified, which means it’s been evaluated by EPA scientists and recognized for using ingredients proven to be safer for people and the environment.
+One Amazon reviewer noted, “Switched to this Seventh Generation, scent-free detergent after finding its completely non-toxic and even safe to use for newborn’s clothing as well!
+So many of my friends use it and love it too.
+Price is good!
+It cleans just as well as any other laundry detergent!
+Smells and stains are removed from soiled clothing.
+I’m well pleased!”

+Hard water can be hard on clothes washing.
+Deposits of calcium, magnesium, and other minerals can do a number on cloth diapers and can limit a detergent’s ability to remove stains and odors.
+If you’re one of the millions of U.S. households that have hard water, you’ll need a laundry detergent that minimizes its effects.
+Charlie’s Laundry Powder contains sodium bicarbonate, a natural water softener, to keep clothes residue-free.
+For best results, wash cloth diapers in warm water (heated water means more chemical reactions and fewer mineral deposits), though check your cloth diapers’ care instructions first.
+Charlie’s highly rated formula is free of brighteners, perfumes, and fillers, and has earned a near-perfect Amazon rating after thousands of reviews.
+One fan raved, “Great natural alternative to other detergents.
+Bought it for cloth diapers only – and now I use it for all loads and all clothes.
+A small scoop goes a long way and it’s a huge bag.
+Definitely worth the price.”

+Rockin Green Hard Rock is specially formulated to combat hard water and get the stains and stink out of cloth diapers — all while being gentle on a baby’s or toddler’s skin.
+The concentrated detergent is plant-based and vegan, and free of fragrance, parabens, and phosphates.
+Amazon reviewers are particularly happy with its ammonia removing capabilities and that it works well with everything from cloth diapers to soiled work clothes.
+Says reviewer Jeremy, “We’ve used the Rocking Green Hard Rock since she (daughter) was born for her cloth diapers, and any other baby messes (vomit, food, etc.).
+Everything is perfect every time, even as her diet has changed.”